CANopenTerm/CANopenTerm/README.md

 ## Overview

-CANopenTerm is an open-source software tool designed for the development, testing, and analysis of CANopen CC networks and devices.
+CANopenTerm is an open-source software tool designed for the development, testing, and analysis of **CANopen** CC networks and devices.
+It aims to provide a technical, no-nonsense tool for professionals working with CAN CC-based networks, offering depth and versatility in its features without the need for marketing embellishments.
 It extends its capabilities to support other CAN CC protocols, including **SAE J1939** and **OBD-II**, making it a versatile tool for professionals working with CAN CC-based networks.

 Key functionalities include: